ekrell/icore_website/news/icore_news_20231107.md

 ### News

-### Xiaojun Qiao has successfully defending his PhD propossal in the Geospatial Computer Science program
+### Xiaojun Qiao has successfully defended his PhD proposal in the Geospatial Computer Science program

 ![Xiaojun](../img/xiaojun.png)

 Last Friday, Xiaojun Qiao successfully defended his dissertation!
 Can you believe that the very next day, the doctor had to grill his own celebration dinner while I just lounged in my chair and watched it happen?
 Be sure to give Xiaojun your congrats.
 He is properly a member of the [MANTIS](https://mantisresearch.org/) lab, but has long been a supporter of iCORE events and has collaborated with iCORE members.
 Most recently, for applying XAI for subsidence modeling.
 As of now, he has 5 papers: 3 are published or accepted and 2 more are under review.
-More importantly, he is very good at making dumpling and grilling chicken.
+More importantly, he is very good at making dumplings and grilling chicken.

 ### Evan Krell's PhD Proposal has been delayed